TeamEXR/shutan-dev-wiki/How Pokemon XY works/Scripts.md

 The entire battle AI, text handling code for Battles, almost all of the NPC/Furniture behavior, and Amie interaction logic is implemented with pawn files.

-Each Zone in the field can use a "Level Script" which always runs in the background.
+[TODO: confirm the following paragraph] Each Zone in the field can use a "Level Script" which always runs in the background.
 Additionally they can also use a different script file to define NPC behavior.
 In contrast "Global Script" files take care of things that aren't necessarily tied to zone-specific field behavior.
-[TODO: confirm this paragraph]

 [TODO: make a list of all global pawn script files and what they actually do]

-ExeFS's code.bin has the core Pawn runtime embedded inside, while various CROs store "Script Commands" script files can invoke to do things.
+ExeFS's code.bin has the core Pawn runtime embedded inside, while various CROs store "Script Commands" functions script files can invoke to do things.

 [TODO: add list of known Script commands here]